pedestrian-dynamics-HM/vadere/README.md

 ### Run the Application

-1. Start the Application: After building the application, you can start Vadere by running `java -jar VadereGui/target/vadere-gui.jar`.
-2. (If you only want to use the Postvisualization-Tool you can do so by running `java -jar VadereGui/target/postvis.jar`).
+Open a terminal and enter `path/to/openjdk/java -jar vadere-gui.jar`.

 ### Run Built-In Examples

 With the following steps, you can run a simulation with one of the built-in examples from [VadereModelTests](VadereModelTests):

-- start Vadere
+- Start Vadere
-- *Project* > *Open*
+- Click *Project* > *Open*
-- choose `vadere.project` of one of the projects e.g. [TestOSM](https://gitlab.lrz.de/vadere/vadere/tree/master/VadereModelTests/TestOSM) and click *open*
+- Choose `vadere.project` of one of the test projects, e.g. [TestOSM](https://gitlab.lrz.de/vadere/vadere/tree/master/VadereModelTests/TestOSM) and click *open*
-- select the scenario on the left and press *run selected scenario*
+- Select tahe scenario on the left and press *run selected scenario*

 ## Build from Source